Statelessness: Syria

+Thailand

+The UNCHR estimates 574,200 stateless people born and living in Thailand in 2022, up from 443,862 in 2016.
+Mostly they are from hill tribes or are the children of illegal migrants, most of them from Myanmar.
+Stateless people in Thailand suffer serious disadvantages.
+Unlike Thai citizens, they cannot use government facilities where they must first show an ID card.
+They cannot go to a clinic or hospital for treatment of illness or injury.
+They cannot open a bank account.
+They cannot buy and use a smartphone, or own and drive a car, or buy property or a home.
+Some progress is being made, but "these efforts are halfhearted and plagued with bureaucratic hurdles" according to the Bangkok Post.
+It gives as an example a new law, passed in 2008, that grants Thai citizenship to stateless people.
+But it applies only to those who were born before 26 February 1992, thus impacting the young most harshly.
+The good news is that stateless children can now attend state schools.
+Also, a new law allows stateless people to seek employment in professions not explicitly reserved for Thais.
+State hospitals now issue birth certificates to all children, a formality often neglected in the past.
+Importantly, the Thai military government has adopted the goal of "zero statelessness" by 2024.
+In 2024, the government planned pathways for stateless people to gain permanent residency and eventually citizenship for themselves and their Thai-born children.

 Turkey

 Following a failed coup in 2016, the Turkish government revoked about 50,000 passports.
 While most of the people whose passports were revoked were in Turkey at the time, one notable Turkish expatriate affected by this action was NBA player Enes Kanter.
 He is a vocal critic of Turkish president Recep Tayyip Erdoğan and a public supporter of the Gülen movement, which the government blamed for the coup attempt.
 Kanter's passport was canceled while he was attempting to travel to the U.S., and he was briefly detained in Romania before being allowed to continue his travel.
-Turkey issued an arrest warrant against Kanter in May 2017, claiming that he was a member of "an armed terrorist organization."
+Turkey issued an arrest warrant against Kanter in May 2017, claiming that he was a member of "an armed terrorist organization".
 The government's action effectively rendered Kanter stateless, and soon after this incident expressed a desire to seek U.S. citizenship.
 He then held a U.S. green card, which technically enabled him to travel to and from Canada for games in Toronto.
 However, in the 2018–19 season, Kanter did not travel with his team to games in London or Toronto because Turkey had requested an Interpol red notice against him.
 On November 29, 2021, he became a naturalized U.S. citizen, changing his name to Enes Kanter Freedom.